mdominguezd/s11_cats_report.github.io/sections/introduction.md

 In the specific case of dynamic catalogs, the concept of [STAC API](https://github.com/radiantearth/stac-api-spec/) is widely used.
 In general, an API is a set of rules and protocols that enables different software applications to communicate with each other.
 In the case of the STAC API, it provides endpoints for searching and retrieving geospatial data based on criteria such as location and time, delivering results in a standardized format that ensures compatibility with various tools and services in the geospatial community.
 Moreover, even though STAC API is not an OGC standard or a OGC community standard, the basic requests performed in a STAC API adheres to the [OGC API-Features](https://ogcapi.ogc.org/features/) standards for querying by bounding box and time range, returning GeoJSON-formatted results that conform to both STAC and OGC specifications.
 Ultimately, compared to [OGC API-Features](https://ogcapi.ogc.org/features/), [STAC API](https://github.com/radiantearth/stac-api-spec/) enhances functionality by providing additional features that users needed (e.g. cross-collection search, versioning).

 #### Visualization interfaces {.unnumbered}

-\hl{Mention also that there are multiple TiTiler services}

 The visualization of spatial data brings with it a series of challenges due to its big nature.
 Dynamic tiling libraries such as [TiTiler](https://developmentseed.org/titiler/) have tackled multiple of these challenges by creating APIs that dynamically generate PNG/JPEG image tiles when requested without reading the entire source file into memory [@noauthor_titiler_nodate].
 This feature optimizes rendering of images since PNG and JPEG image file formats are more easily transferred through the web.